cncf/tag-env-sustainability/governance/contributor-ladder.md

 Within the Environmental Sustainability TAG, various ongoing initiatives are carried out through dedicated working groups.
 As leadership roles naturally transition over time, it is worthwhile for you to consider taking up a leadership position within an established working group.
-Alternatively, you can contribute by proposing the formation of a new working group.
+However, if the current working groups does not include scope for the item you are interested in, you could form a new working group.
 To do so, create a GitHub issue where you outline the motivation, scope, goals, and deliverables of the proposed working group.
 Present this proposal during a TAG meeting to initiate a discussion, gather feedback, and garner support from fellow members.